kevinlekiller/mpv_scripts/autoscaling/README.md

 # autoscaling

-Disables scaling when a video is close to a target resolution.
+Disable video scaling if video is slightly smaller than window size.

+For this script to function properly, you need to either be fullscreen or have the "no-border" option in addition to disabling any options altering the size of the window when not in fullscreen, otherwise the calculations may be off.
+If you do not have the "no-border" option enabled, the script will still function when you enter fullscreen mode, it will be disabled when outside of fullscreen.

-Edit options in the script.
+Edit options in the script @ line ~35.

 Download link for the script: https://raw.githubusercontent.com/kevinlekiller/mpv_scripts/master/autoscaling/auto_scaling.lua